 No, all students leave their current school and attend the SEDA program full-time.

-No, all programs a delivered on a full-time basis only.
+No, all programs are delivered on a full-time basis only.

 Yes, students can still be involved in sport and sporting teams outside of school.